ereekaur/finance/README.md

 \end{bmatrix}
 $$

-between bonus classes and we can calculate this Markov process stationary point by calculating the eigenvector of the transpose of the transition matrix.
-If we choose the eigen vector which lies on the simplex we get the distribution.
-Let us now extend the QP problem into MOP problem namely add another objective function.
+between bonus classes and we can calculate this Markov process' stationary point by calculating the eigenvector of the transpose of the transition matrix.
+If we choose the eigenvector which lies on the simplex we get the sought probability distribution.
+Let us now extend the QP problem into MOP problem, that is, we add another objective function.
+From the insurance company point of view we would like to maximize revenue (how to measure that?)